-Step 4: Select the Administrator account that you use and know the password of.
+Step 4: Select the Administrator account that you use and know the password.

-Step 5: Enter the password for the selected account and then click Continue button.
+Step 5: Enter the password for the selected account and then click the continue button.

-Step 6: Finally, click Go back to the previous build option to begin restoring your previous build of Windows 10.
+Step 6: Finally, click Go back to the previous build option to begin restoring your last build of Windows 10.